-39 candidates from 12 different Canadian urology post graduate training programs participated in the 2020 exam.
-The topics of the 4 stations in the 2020 OSCE were: 1.
-Nephrolithiasis, 2.
-Urinary Incontinence, 3.
-General Urology, and 4.
-Prostate cancer.
+Thirty-nine candidates from 12 different Canadian urology postgraduate training programs participated in the 2020 exam.
+The topics of the four stations in the 2020 OSCE were nephrolithiasis, urinary incontinence, general urology, and prostate cancer.

 In 2021, 37 candidates again from all 12 Canadian programs participated.
-The topics for 2021 were: 1.
-Andrology, 2.
-Pediatrics, 3.
-Renal cancer, and 4.
-Nephrolithiasis/Prostate cancer.
-16 examiners participated in each OSCE paired in a group of 2 as outlined above.
+The topics for 2021 were andrology, pediatrics, renal cancer, and nephrolithiasis/ prostate cancer.

+Sixteen examiners participated in each OSCE paired in a group of two, as outlined above.
 The pairings were different in 2021 compared to 2020.
-All stations scores are outlined in percentages.
-The differences between the scores of the two examiners for each station in every exam cohort are outlined in Table 1, and Table 2 respectively.
-The median difference in scoring between 2 examiners assessing the same candidate for the same station ranges from 3% to 6.7%.
-Intraclass correlation (ICC) values less than 0.5 are indicative of poor correlation, values between 0.5 and 0.75 indicate moderate correlation, values between 0.75 and 0.9 indicate good correlation, and values greater than 0.90 indicate excellent correlation.
-(5)
+All station scores are outlined in percentages.
+The differences between the scores of the two examiners for each station in every exam cohort are outlined in Tables I and 2, respectively.
+The median difference in scoring between two examiners assessing the same candidate for the same station ranges from 3-6.7%.
+Intraclass correlation (ICC) values <0.5 are indicative of poor correlation,